 Jose Eberto Lopez Montero, alias “Caracho,” is a former soldier who was recruited into the ranks of the United Self-Defense Forces of Colombia (AUC), fighting for the paramilitary organization in Colombia’s Eastern Plains.
 He would later lead paramilitary successor group the ERPAC, before surrendering to the government in 2011.

-Caracho met his future ally, Pedro Oliveiro Guerrero, alias “Cuchillo,” while both men were mid-level paramilitary commanders in the AUC.
-After Cuchillo killed AUC warlord Miguel Arroyave in 2004, Arroyave’s army, known as the Centauros Bloc, split into two factions.
-Caracho joined one of these, which became known as the Heroes del Llano Bloc.
+As a member of the AUC, Caracho met his future ally, Pedro Oliveiro Guerrero, alias “Cuchillo,” while both men were mid-level paramilitary commanders in the AUC.
+After Cuchillo killed AUC warlord Miguel Arroyave in 2004, Arroyave’s army — known as the Centauros Bloc — split into two factions.
+Caracho joined one of these factions, which became known as the Heroes del Llano Bloc.

 Heroes del Llano officially demobilized in April 2006, and Caracho began working alongside Cuchillo, even though the bloc commander, Manuel de Jesus Piraban, alias “Pirata,” is thought to have been hostile to the ruthless Cuchillo.
-The bad feeling did not pass over to the relationship between the two fighters.
+The bad feeling did not affect the relationship between the two fighters.
 When Cuchillo founded the Popular Revolutionary Anti-Terrorist Army of Colombia (ERPAC), Caracho went with him.

 Caracho reportedly spent part of his ERPAC career based in the eastern department of Vichada, coordinating drug shipments on behalf of Cuchillo’s ally Daniel Barrera, alias “El Loco.”
 He was also responsible for handling the extortion payments, or “vacunas,” paid by coca and palm oil farmers, ranchers and small-scale businesses in ERPAC strongholds like Mapiripan and San Martin.